Website Design Company Durban: What to Expect from the Process

 What is the most important stage to watch closely?

-Discovery and scope are usually the most important because they shape everything that follows.
+Discovery and scope matter because they shape everything that follows.
 If the project starts with vague assumptions, those problems often resurface during design, development, and launch.
-A strong start makes the rest of the process much easier to manage.
+A clear start makes the rest of the process easier to manage.

 Bukhosi Moyo